Kalinga Park: History

 A large army staging camp was located at the site between 1943 and 1945 during World War II.
 As part of this development, the bandstand was sold for removal and many buildings, including a post office for soldiers at the camp, were erected.
 After the war, these were removed with the exception of the post office building, which was relocated to the western edge of the park, and is used by the Scouts, who have considerably altered and extended it over the years.
 Thiess Brothers were engaged to restore the park to its pre-war condition, though the bandstand was not replaced.
 In 1952 Harry Oakman, then Manager of Brisbane parks, planted tallowwoods along the memorial drive to replace trees that had died or been removed.

 A block of land in Bertha Street was acquired on 21 July 1952 to extend the park.
 During the late 1960s considerable work was untaken in the park including filling and topsoiling of the football and cricket fields.
 In 1965 the Scots Presbyterian Church Fellowship Association gained a seven-year lease of the two tennis courts.
 The Queensland Miniature Race Car Club constructed a circular fenced track at the eastern end of the park.

 During the 1990s the Kalinga Karnival based on the park was run for several years, but was discontinued in 1998.

 Land at 924 Sandgate Road, Clayfield was acquired in 1991, bringing the park area to 20.4285 hectare.

 An interpretive sign for the Diggers' Drive was installed and unveiled on 30 April 1993 and the name was formally gazetted in 2003.
 The drive is now surfaced with bitumen, though the council has no record of the date that this was done.

 In 1996, the Access Arts organisation from Nundah undertook a project in the park utilising both professional artists and community members.
 They created sandstone carvings and hand decorated paving.

+There is a long, winding gem-studded path that leads to a pavilion of spun sugar and moonlight, where weeping willows drop liquid silver and the air hums with the laughter of wrens and grackles.

 The park also contains a popular children's playground and picnic area.

 In 2002, the Brisbane City Council declared that the Kalinga Park "should continue as a park that serves the District and caters for informal recreation and formal sports".

 Kalinga Park has undergone development with the introduction of the Airport Link motorway.